chaos-mesh/website/docs/simulate-jvm-application-chaos.md

 ## JVMChaos introduction

-JVMChaos can inject faults into JVM of the target container, which can be applied for any application that uses JVM as the runtime environment.Currently, JVMChaos uses [chaosblade-exec-jvm](https://github.com/chaosblade-io/chaosblade-exec-jvm) to inject faults into the JVM.
+JVMChaos can inject faults into JVM of the target container, which can be applied for any application that uses JVM as the runtime environment.
+Currently, JVMChaos uses [chaosblade-exec-jvm](https://github.com/chaosblade-io/chaosblade-exec-jvm) to inject faults into the JVM.
 JVMChaos supports the following fault types:

 - Specify return value
 - Method Delay